heisenlord/funjokesChromeExtension/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the License.
+See the nishanthreddy.vercel.app file for details.

 ## Contact